 All of these connections have been expressed artistically and geographically through traditional Indigenous cartographies, artistic "mapping" of ideas using contemporary art practices, digital graphic design, and modern mapmaking techniques.
 Examination of cross-cultural and cross-disciplinary ideas about land, place, environment, and relationship to human cultures offers the opportunity to develop new conceptualizations for the meaning of place, self, and community.
 We will examine how conceptions of land are disseminated through art and objects of material culture, informing our examination with geographic studies and investigation into the sociopolitical uses of mapping.
 Students will discover differences and potential meeting points between Native and Western cultural systems, identify differences within and among diverse Tribes and First Nations, and develop an understanding of Indigenous peoples' ability to define and set their own social, cultural, and spatial boundaries and interpretations.
 Students will develop greater awareness of Indigenous cultures, but also of aspects of culture that may be determined and protected by Native peoples themselves.

-In general, program activities will involve guest lectures, images, and videos, workshops, readings and class discussions, map quizzes, ethnographic interview skills, short writing assignments, and presentations.
-Students are expected to use critical thinking skills in interpreting the readings, images, videos, and lectures.
+In general, program activities will involve faculty lectures, guest lectures, images, videos, virtual museum tours, workshops, readings and class discussions, short writing assignments, and presentations.
+Students are expected to use critical thinking skills in interpreting the readings, images, videos, tours, and lectures.

-To successfully participate remotely in this program, students will need a laptop.
-The remote learning structure of our fall lessons are as follows: Lectures/workshops will be held on Zoom (Canvas) in morning classes, and there will be discussions or a digital workshop on Zoom in afternoon seminar.
-Students will need access to Adobe Creative Cloud (specifically Illustrator and Photoshop) as a special expense.
-Students will have access to some alternatives to synchronous participation, particularly in viewing films and other prerecorded material.
+To successfully participate remotely in this program, students will need a laptop (Chromebooks cannot run Adobe programs).
+Students in both quarters have access to Adobe Creative Cloud (specifically Illustrator, Photoshop, and InDesign).
+The remote learning structure of our fall lessons are as follows: Lectures/workshops will be held on Zoom (accessible via Canvas) in morning classes, and there will be discussions or a digital workshop on Zoom in afternoon seminar.

 This offering will prepare you for careers and advanced study in: